maki3cat/maki.github.io/learning.md

 - <span style="color: #90EE90">learning: sleeping with ants without being bothered</span>

 I've never found pests in my Shanghai apartment.
 Now ants seem unavoidable in wooden houses in the US.
 They even survive pest control.
 The good thing is they are of a small size type.

-- <span style="color: #E0CCE6"> becoming: in a less materialistic phase </span>

-I loved buying all kinds of clothes and jewelry, and trying new restaurants and cuisines.
-Looking for expensive stuff to fill myself.
-Since coming to the U.S., I feel like I don’t have as many material desires anymore.
-I think I can live a low-consumption lifestyle, and that’s the change in myself that I love the most.